 by Sarah Dobbs

-Everyone knows black cats are unlucky ... or lucky, depending on the day, where you are, and whether they’re crossing your path from left to right or right to left.
-Cts have attracted a lot of different superstitions over the years, some easier to believe than others.
-After reading these cat superstitions from around the world, though, you might never look at your favorite pet the same way again.
+Everyone knows black cats are considered unlucky ... or lucky, depending on the day, where you are, and whether they’re crossing your path from left to right or right to left.
+Cats have attracted a lot of different superstitions over the years, some easier to believe than others.
+After reading these bits of feline lore from around the world, though, you might never look at your favorite pet the same way again.